top of page

 Example Project: Jack Dash House: Application ation to determine if prior approval is required for a proposed: Installation of Solar PV Jack Dash House, 2 Lawn House Close, London, E14 9YQ

 En-Plan applied for Prior approval under GPDO, Schedule 2, Part 14, Class J for installation of Solar PV Array on the rooftop.
-Tower Hamlets agreed thta the proposal complied with the provisions of the general permitted development order and granted approval.
+Tower Hamlets agreed thta the proposal complied with the provisions of the general permitted development order and the schem was subsequenty granted approval.

 Aerial view of a building with labeled solar panel installations, parking areas, and surrounding streets.
 Includes technical notes and coordinates.